xpgram/advance-wars/src/00 - Todo List.md

 - [ ] Extra menu cursor to separate class: tell it a position and a width and height, and it will move there and bounce like it ought to.
 Literally it.
 That's all it is.
 - [ ] Speaking of positions, write a goddamn method to tell menuGUI where the fuck to be.
 Jesus.

+- [ ] Global controller proxy.
+  InfoWindowSystem should ask if the showDetailWindow button is down, not specifically the right trigger.
+Changing that shit is annoying af.

 - Source Game observations:
   - BoardPlayers save their cursor position on turn end. *This* is where focus is returned to on their next turn start.